• Skip to content

 3. Wise Spending Decisions

-Churches are only as effective as the decisions it makes.
+Churches are only as effective as the decisions they make.

 Church leaders make countless decisions every day.
 Many of those decisions involve the management of its people – employees and volunteers.